spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 # AWS Cluster Autoscaler

-Palette supports autoscaling for EKS clusters by using the AWS Cluster Autoscaler pack.
+Palette supports autoscaling for AWS EKS clusters by using the AWS Cluster Autoscaler pack.
 The Cluster Autoscaler dynamically scales cluster resources.
-It monitors the workload and provisions or shuts down cluster nodes to maximize cluster utilization.
-It resizes the Kubernetes cluster under the following conditions:
+It monitors the workload and provisions or shuts down cluster nodes to maximize the cluster's performance and make it more resilient to failures.
+It resizes the Kubernetes cluster in the following two conditions:
 <br />

-* Insufficient resources leading to multiple pod failures in the cluster.
-The Cluster Autoscaler redistributes these pods to different nodes in such cases.
+* Scale-up: Cluster Autoscaler triggers a scale-up operation if insufficient cluster resources lead to multiple pod failures, and those pods can be scheduled on new nodes.
+Cluster Autoscaler will check for such pods every 30 seconds and schedule those pods on new nodes.
+Scaling up will not happen when given pods have node affinity.

-* Underutilized cluster nodes for a specific period.
-In this scenario, the Cluster Autoscaler migrates the pods from underutilized nodes to other available nodes.
+* Scale-down: Cluster Autoscaler triggers a scale-down operation if nodes are underutilized for 10 continuous minutes, and their pods can be rescheduled on other available nodes.
+The node utilization threshold defaults to 50% of the node's capacity.
+Cluster Autoscaler calculates the node utilization threshold based on the CPU and memory utilization.
+In this scenario, the Cluster Autoscaler will migrate the pods from underutilized nodes to other available nodes and then shut down the underutilized nodes.

-Cluster Autoscaler pack runs as a `Deployment` in your cluster and utilizes [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) to manage node groups.
+Cluster Autoscaler pack is deployed as a [*Deployment*](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) in your cluster and utilizes [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) to manage node groups.